 Promoted Pins is Pinterest’s PPC system and works a little like a combination of Facebook Ads and Google AdWords.

-Promoted Pins work in several different ways, giving you the option to just have your ads pop up in relevant users feeds and/or to have them appear in relevant searches.
-It’s the best of both worlds, and since a large percentage of pinners use the platform to make buying decisions, it’s a great investment for ecommerce businesses.
+Promoted Pins work in several different ways, giving you the option to just have your ads pop up in relevant users’ feeds or to have them appear in relevant searches.
+It’s the best of both worlds.
+Since a large percentage of pinners use the platform to make buying decisions, it’s a great investment for ecommerce businesses.

 Retargeting is the practice of sending targeted ads to specific users who have already interacted with your brand.
 This could include targeting users who: